 Option 2: Chefchaouen & Rabat Day tours from Tangier

 Day 3 North Morocco Itinerary – Day trip to Chefchaouen for one day itinerary

 Explore the best of Chefchaouen in a day.
 Start in the morning from Tangier and spend 5-6 hours at the Medina and in and around it.
 Enjoy a good lunch and return back to Tangier in the evening.

 Tangier is located closer to Chefchaouen then Fes (Fes to Chefchaouen is 3.75 hours one way).

 Day 4 North Morocco Itinerary – Day trip to Rabat

 Rabat is the capital city of Morocco.
-It is located 3.25 hours from Tangier.
+It is located at 3.25 hours from Tangier.
 You can drive, take a day tour or a bus to reach Rabat.
-The bus schedules for Rabat in this day trip may not be ideal as it leaves less time to explore the capital city.
+The bus schedules for Rabat on this day trip may not be ideal as it leaves less time to explore the capital city.

 To make the most of your trip, you can drive or book a day tour.
 Here is a day tour from Tangier to Rabat.